sequeiradiogo/Building-data-extraction/README.md

 # Inference

+The testing script (test.py) loads the previous model weights and runs inference on the set of 1000 images, resizing them first.
+After the inference process, tiny speckles may be removed from the images.
+Aditionally the binary masks are saved for visual inspection and a csv file is created for kaggle submission.

 # Conclusions

 The second training model obtained much better results then the first one, mainly because of the higher complexity of the CNN, but the added focus to F1-score during training may have helped.
 In order to increase computational efficiency, the script could be modified in order to not compute as many metrics or not to perform any visual check.
 Longer training cycles with a higher number of epochs could achieve better results, specially if the learning rate is updated when the metrics plateau.